hertogp/stitch/_readme.md

 Stitch provides a few features that make converting codeblocks easy:

   * conditional codeblock execution
-  * organize file storage locations
+  * organize file storage locations for codeblock artifacts
   * old file detection and (possibly) clean up
   * include 0 or more of stdout, stderr, output file and/or codeblock
   * include the same output multiple times in different ways